 - Use in household surface cleaners

-We use essential oils topically for localized benefits like minor skin isses, immune support, muscle and joint discomfort, and for mood support.
+We use essential oils topically for localized benefits like minor skin issues, immune support, muscle, and joint discomfort, and for mood support.
 To help prevent any skin sensitivities and to give your skin a chance to absorb the oil before it evaporates, use essential oils in a carrier oil (like fractionated coconut oil), in a lotion or moisturizer, or add it to a massage.
-You can also apply essential oils to the bottom of feet.
-The skin on the bottom of the feet is not as sensitive, and will absorb quickly.
+You can also apply essential oils to the bottom of your feet.
+The skin on the bottom of the feet is not as sensitive and will absorb quickly.

 Beneficial Areas You Can Apply Essential Oils

 - Add a few drops of oil to a warm bath